developer-hchan/Blackjack_Strategy_Simulation/README.md

   * Valid inputs are **true** and **false**.
 * **'kill'** refers to randomizing how much of the deck has been played prior to the current simulation.
 When blackjack is actually played in casinos, the cards used in a round / game are not put back into the deck.
 They are only shuffled back into the deck when ~70% of the cards have been used.
   * Valid inputs are **true** and **false**
-  * Continous shufflers are an exception to this rule as they continously shuffle the entire deck and used cards are fed back into the machine to be shuffled after a round / game.
+  * Continuous shufflers are an exception to this rule as they Continuously shuffle the entire deck and used cards are fed back into the machine to be shuffled after a round / game.
 To mimic this behavior change the **'kill'** setting to **false**.
 * **'bet'** refers to how much money is bet for each hand in every game.
   * Valid inputs are floats rounded to the 2nd decimal place.
 * **'blackjack_bonus'** refers to the % bonus applied to a player's bet if they get a blackjack.